-The Company's AGM is expected to be held on or around 22nd September in London.
-We held our first post-covid AGM in public last year in London and found the Q&A section informative and enjoyable.
-We do value the participation of smaller and retail shareholders in these meetings and we continue to encourage your attendance - please do join us if you can.
+The Company's AGM is expected to be held on or around Wednesday 13th September in London.
+We value the participation of smaller and retail shareholders in these meetings and we continue to encourage your attendance - please do join us if you can.